-- 2.7 The ambition of the Neighbourhood Plan should be aligned with the strategic needs and priorities of the wider local area.
-Neighbourhood plans must be in general conformity with the strategic policies of the local planning authorities.
+- 2.6 The ambition of the Neighbourhood Plan should be aligned with the strategic needs and priorities of the wider local area.
+Neighbourhood plans must be in general conformity with the strategic policies of the development plan.
 Neighbourhood plans should reflect these policies and neighbourhoods should plan positively to support them.
-As the Parish is located across the boundaries of two Local Planning Authorities, the Plan needs to be in general conformity with both the policies of LDC and SDNPA, the key documents are: - The Lewes District Local Plan Joint Core Strategy 2010 -2030 Part 1 (hereafter called the 'LPP1 (Core Strategy)') and emerging Part 2 - The emerging South Downs National Park Local Plan.
+As the Parish is located across the boundaries of two Local Planning Authorities, the Plan needs to be in general conformity with both the policies of LDC and SDNPA, the key documents are: - The Lewes District Local Plan Joint Core Strategy 2010 -2030 Part 1 (hereafter called the 'LPP1 (Core Strategy)') - The South Downs Local Plan 2019.

-- 2.8 The Lewes District Local Plan Part 1 Joint Core Strategy 2010 -2030 was adopted by both local planning authorities in 20161.
-LPP1 (Core Strategy) sets the strategic policies for Seaford including housing numbers. - 2.9 The Lewes District Local Plan was adopted in March 2003.
+2.7 The Lewes District Local Plan Part 1 Joint Core Strategy 2010 -2030 was adopted by both local planning authorities in 2016.
+LPP1 (Core Strategy) sets the strategic policies for Seaford including housing numbers.

+&lt;sup>1 The adoption of the Joint Core Strategy by the South Downs National Park Authority was successfully challenged by Wealden District Council on the grounds of misapplying the Habitats Regulations and policies S1 and S2 will now have to be reconsidered by the National Park Authority.
+The challenge to Lewes DC's adoption of the same Plan was deemed out of time by the Courts.

+- 2.8 The Lewes District Local Plan was adopted in March 2003.
 Some of its policies have now been replaced by the policies of the LPP1 (Core Strategy).
 However, there are a number of saved policies that are relevant to Seaford.
-The retained Local Plan (2003) policies will be reviewed through the Local Plan Part 2 or the South Downs Local Plan as appropriate.
-Those that are specific to Seaford will also be reviewed as part of this Neighbourhood Plan. - 2.10 The Lewes District Local Plan Part 2 will allocate sites for specific land uses, such as housing, employment and recreation, and set out detailed development management policies.
-Local Plan Part 2 when adopted will allocate land for different types of development (including housing, gypsy and traveller pitches and employment), as well as land to be protected.
-Lewes DC submitted the Plan for examination in January 2019. - 2.11 The South Downs National Park Local Plan was submitted for examination in April 2018, hearings have been carried out by the Inspector and the National Park Authority is currently consulting on main modifications to the Plan.
+The retained Local Plan (2003) policies will be reviewed through the Local Plan Part 2 or the South Downs Local Plan as appropriate. - 2.9 The South Downs Local Plan was adopted in 2019.